stanfordnlp/CoreNLP/_pages/cleanxml.md

 > `<xml>Stanford University is located in California.
 It is a great university.</xml>`

 Stanford CoreNLP deletes the XML tags and generates output that is basically the same as for the default `input.txt` example.
 The only difference between this and the original output is a change in CharacterOffsets.
+A much more complex example appears below.

 ## Options